modrony/safejax/readme.txt

 state = load_safetensors(filename, state)

-doesn't save treedef, so load needs a new state to get it from.
+doesn't save treedef or sharding, so load needs a new state to get those from. does a reduce mean over axis-0 if state was saved with different sharding.